 Whenever I publish new content for an SEO strategy, I measure impressions and clicks in tandem with metrics from Google Analytics.

-First off, is the content appearing in search result?
+First off, is the content appearing in search results?
 Is it getting clicked on?
 When people land on the website, what do they do?
 Are they converting or purchasing, or just bouncing off?

 When you publish new content, do so intentionally.
 Each piece of content should serve a purpose on your website and support your larger business goals.